brpaz/vscode-contextual-snips/README.md

 This limitation can result in lots of noise, when we are dealing with many snippets, because the editor will provide snippet suggestions that are not applicable to the current context.

-For example, for YAML files, if I am editing a "GitHub Action" workflow, I don´t want to see snippet suggestions for other YAML files, let´s say Kubernetes.
+For example, for YAML files, if I am editing a "GitHub Action" workflow, I don´t want to see snippet suggestions for other YAML files.

-Even in the scope of a particular language, if am working on a Javascript application, but I am not using Jest for testing why should I see Jest related suggestions?
+Even in the scope of a particular language, if am working on a Javascript application, but I am not using Jest for testing, Jest suggestions would be not useful.

-This extension aims to help with these problems, but allowing you to define some more conditions for your snippets.
+This extension aims to help with these problems, by allowing you to define some more conditions for your snippets.

-## Features

-The following conditions are supported:

-* pattern: A glob pattern, that only the active file matches it, the snippet will be displayed.
-* npm package: Allow define that a snippet will only be displayed in a specific package is present in the project `package.json`.
-* support for more packages management to come.
-(PRs Welcome)

 ## Install

 To install the extension, open the command pallete and type: `ext install brpaz.contextual-snips`.

+## Features

+This extension works by extending the default VS Code snnippets format with a extra `context` property.
+You can use this property to define the rules, that this extension will use to match the snippets.

+The following options are available:

+* `pattern`: A glob pattern to match with the current file.
+* `package`: Allow define that a snippet will only be displayed in a specific package is present in the project.
+(For now `npm` and `composer` and `gommod` (expiremental) are supported).
+* `contentMatch`: A regex that will be matched against the entire text of the current opened file.
+Use it more more advanced use cases.

 ## Usage

-After installing the extension, you must configure the paths where this extension will look for snippets.
+By default, this extension will look for snippets on the VSCode User Folder.

-Open settings and set ```contextual-snips.snippets-path```.
+Depending on your platform, it is located at:

+* **Windows** %APPDATA%\Code\User\contextual-snippets
+* **macOS** $HOME/Library/Application Support/Code/User/contextual-snippets
+* **Linux** $HOME/.config/Code/User/contextual-snippets

+You can override this location, by setting the  ```contextual-snips.snippets-path``` in the Settings.

-You need to create your snippets in that path as json files.
+Then you need to create your snippets json files in that location.
+You can organize everything on a single file or create multiple files.
+Iy´s up to you and this extension doesn´t care.

-The snippet format is similar to the VS Code format, but with some extra fields:
+The snippet format is similar to the VS Code format, but with the extra `context` field as mentioned.

-Ex:
+For Example, to create Jest snippets, only for test files and with the Jest package installed, you could define your script as follows:

 ```json
 {